ALTERNATIVES.ECLASSSection: eclass-manpages (5)

 The above example will create a symlink at /usr/bin/python to either /usr/bin/python2.3 or /usr/bin/python2.2.
 It will choose python2.3 over python2.2 if both exist.

 Alternatively, you can use this function:

-automatic deduction based on a symlink and a regex mask
+- Automatic deduction (Bash pathname expansion) based on a symlink and a regex mask

 - ECLASS VARIABLES